saf-dmitry/taskpaper-mode/README.md

 - `M-DOWN`: Move the subtree under cursor down past the next same-level subtree (`taskpaper-outline-move-subtree-down`).

-The commands `M-LEFT` (`taskpaper-outline-promote-subtree`) and `M-RIGHT` (`taskpaper-outline-demote-subtree`) change the current subtree to a different outline level — i.e. the level of all items in the tree is decreased or increased.
+The commands `M-LEFT` (`taskpaper-outline-promote-subtree`) and `M-RIGHT` (`taskpaper-outline-demote-subtree`) change the current subtree to a different outline level — i.e., the level of all items in the tree is decreased or increased.
 Note that the scope of "current subtree" may be changed after a promotion.

 The commands `M-UP` (`taskpaper-outline-move-subtree-up`) and `M-DOWN` (`taskpaper-outline-move-subtree-down`) move the entire current subtree (folded or not) past the next same-level subtree in the given direction.
 The cursor moves with the subtree, so these commands can be used repeatedly to "drag" a subtree to the wanted position.